"...Live in a good place

 Do the right thing

 Work when it's time..."

 What is Chinese Acupuncture?

-Acupuncture is a 2000 year old Traditional Chinese Medical technique, which aims to restore and rebalance the body and mind.
-Very thin, hair-like needles are inserted into specific acupuncture points along pathways known as meridians.
+Acupuncture is a branch of traditional medicine that has been practised in China and the far east for thousands of years.
+It has been developed, tested, researched and refined to give a detailed understanding of the body's energetic balance.
+Without the benefit of modern scientific equipment, the first acupuncturists discovered many now familiar aspects of biomedical science, such as the impact of emotional stress on the body.
+Traditional Chinese Acupuncture aims to restore and rebalance the body and mind.
+Very thin, hair-like needles are inserted into specific acupuncture points along pathways known as ‘ meridians’ or channels.
 It is believed that these pathways allow vital energy (or Qi) to flow throughout the body and that disruption of this natural flow may lead to illness.
 Disruption of Qi flow may be caused by poor diet, lack of exercise, emotional disturbances, overwork and excessive types of lifestyle.
 Acupuncture aims to restore this natural flow of energy in a holistic and person specific approach.

 Is it safe?